ouiouiallez/export-acl/README.md

 `-depth` is the recursive depth.
 Default : 1.

 `-help` to print help and command examples

+`-q` to disable output to console

 ### txt file
 To scan several folders in one shot, you can create a txt file containing all those folders separated by a line break